Pakistan Country Commercial Guide

 Opportunities

-With an estimated 48 million hectares of arable land, there exists a sizeable potential for improving efficiencies, yield, and productivity of the agriculture sector with better farm equipment and machinery.
-The Government of Pakistan is committed to supporting this sector, with the hope that the country can increase yields and exports of primary crops, fruit and vegetables, poultry, and dairy products - and in doing so become an important supplier for the region.
-To achieve this objective, the government is encouraging increasing private-sector interventions, and investment by offering several direct and indirect assistance programs.
-Both the public and private sectors have or are in the process of taking advantage of these incentives by setting up small- to large-scale projects, strengthening marketing channels, aftersales service facilities, and training centers.
+With an estimated 48 million hectares of arable land, Pakistan can improve the efficiency, yield, and productivity of the agriculture sector with more advanced farming equipment and machinery.
+With additional modern farming equipment, Pakistan can increase yields and exports of primary crops, fruits and vegetables, poultry, and dairy products, and in doing so, become an important supplier for the region and expand into Central Asia.
+To achieve this objective, the government is encouraging private sector investment by offering several direct and indirect assistance programs.
+Both the public and private sectors have, or are in the process of taking advantage of, government incentives by setting up small- to large-scale projects, after-sales service facilities, and training centers, as well as by strengthening marketing channels.
 According to industry experts, the local market will continue to offer sizeable business opportunities for local and foreign companies for the next several years.

 Resources